Mount Forest (Rural Stream)

 Louise Marshall Hospital consists of a small ER, 15 hospital beds and two OB rooms.
 Visiting specialties include general surgery, obstetrics & gynecology, ENT and gastroenterology.
 With Fergus and Guelph being a short drive away, additional medical resources and support for patients are also available if needed.

-*Residents are expected to live in Mount Forest during their family medicine rotations (2-4 months at a time).
+- Residents are expected to live in Mount Forest during their residency.

 Academic sessions are done in Collingwood.